exposr/exposrd/README.md

 * No configuration files! - All configuration can be done as environment variables or command line options.
 * Designed to run behind a load balancer (HTTP/TCP) (ex. nginx or HAProxy) - only one port required to be exposed.
 * Suitable to run in container-orchestration systems such as Kubernetes.
-* Client does not need root privileges and can establish tunnels as long as it can make outbound HTTP(s) connections.
+* Multiple transports - multiplexed websocket with custom client or SSH client forwarding.
-* Client can forward traffic to any host - not just localhost!
+* Custom client can forward to any host, does not require root privileges and only requires outbound HTTP(s) connections.
 * Tunnel configuration through restful APIs.
 * No passwords or e-mails - but still secure.
 An account number together with the tunnel identifier serves as credentials.